A Beginner’s Guide to Renting Your First Apartment

 Renter’s insurance protects your apartment and its furnishing from property damage.
 Often this will be unexpected emergencies like fire or water damage, vandalism, theft and some cases of mold.

-Luckily, this insurance is usually fairly cheap and can be paid in one amount for the year.
+Luckily, this insurance is usually cheap, and you can pay it once yearly or spread it out in monthly sums.
 Think about bundling with your car insurance for added savings.

 4. Complete Transition Tasks